-As of March 1, 2010, the Company had 132 full-time and 3 part-time employees, 122 of which are located at the Company's Midland, Virginia facility, and 13 of which are located at the Company's facility located in Reidsville, North Carolina.
+As of March 8, 2011, the Company had 139 full-time, 4 part-time employees and 30 temporary workers, of which 159 are located at the Company's Midland, Virginia facility, and 14 are located at the Company's facility located in Reidsville, North Carolina.
 None of the Company's employees are represented by labor organizations and the Company is not aware of any activities seeking such organization.
 The Company considers its relationships with its employees to be satisfactory.

-Item 1A.Risk Factors
+Item 1A.
+Risk Factors